-The Company reviews its property and equipment and any identifiable intangibles including goodwill for impairment on an annual basis utilizing the guidance set forth in the Statement of Financial Accounting Standards Board ASC 350 "Intangibles - Goodwill and Other" and ASC 360 "Property, Plant, and Equipment".
-As a result of the impairment test, it was calculated that the net carrying value of goodwill exceeded the fair value by \$25,185,003, and the Company recorded an impairment charge to operations during the year ended May 31, 2020.
-At February 28, 2021, the net carrying value of goodwill on the Company's balance sheet was \$557,896.
+The Company reviews its property and equipment and any identifiable intangibles including goodwill for impairment on an annual basis utilizing the guidance set forth in the Statement of Financial Accounting Standards Board ASC 350 "Intangibles - Goodwill and Other" and ASC 360 "Property, Plant, and Equipment."
+At August 31, 2021, the net carrying value of goodwill on the Company's balance sheet remained at \$557,896.